jess-valiarovski/SI-ODE-virulence-model/diff-eq-SI.md

-of Minnesota Department of Ecology, Evolution, and Behavior is whether the host adaptations tolerance and resistance have an effect on the optimal pathogen virulence and how effective is the virulence strategy is in maximizing infection spread.
+of Minnesota Department of Ecology, Evolution, and Behavior is whether the host adaptations tolerance and resistance have an effect on the optimal pathogen virulence and how effective is the virulence strategy in maximizing infection spread.
 By using a theoretical model, the systemic dynamics and interplay of disease transmission become apparent.
 These insights can be used to inform ecological host population strategy effectiveness in minimizing pathogen harm.